Original Theatrical Cut runs 119 mins.

 Quentin Tarantino wrote the screenplay for this wonderful film, and Tony Scott did a fabulous job in directing it.
 No matter how many times I watch this film, the ending still has me on the edge of my seat.
 One, literally, feels every emotion possible in the ending of the film.
 It'll make you laugh, cry, be happy, and just about any other emotion you could think of.
 As is the case with the whole film itself.
 If you are a person who likes touching dramas and romantic tales, this is the film for you.
 If you are a person who likes comedy, albeit of the dark variety, this is the film for you.
 If you are a person who likes down and dirty action sequences with blood flying, drugs, sex, bad language, and such the like, this is the film for you.
 In short, no matter who you are, it is guaranteed that there is something in this film that will appeal to your senses.
 Maybe even the music will grab you.
 The use of "Chantilly Lace" by The Big Bopper is an exceptional point of the film.

 As for the differences between the original film and the director's cut, don't worry about them.
 There really isn't all that much to make a fuss about.
-The Director's Cut is the only version available, now.
+The Director's Cut is the easiest version to find.
 The Director's Cut, due to one minute difference in the climax of the film, is better, actually.
 It's such a small difference, though, that if you sneeze, you'll miss it, but it is a very important difference.

 So, I hereby present to you: True Romance - the greatest motion picture ever made.